Framingham State University: History

-A second normal school was opened in September 1839 in West Barre (the school later moved to Westfield) followed by Bridgewater State College the next year.
-Growth forced the first normal school's relocation to West Newton in 1843, where it was firstly named the "Normal School in West Newton" before changing again to the "State Normal School in West Newton" two years later in 1845.
+A second normal school was opened in September 1839 in Barre (the school later moved to Westfield) followed by Bridgewater State College the next year.
+Growth forced the first normal school's relocation to West Newton in 1843, where it was first named the "Normal School in West Newton" before changing again to the "State Normal School in West Newton" two years later in 1845.

 The school would last in West Newton for only ten years before moving to its present site on Bare Hill in Framingham in 1853.
 At this time, the school became the "State Normal School in Framingham".
 Nevertheless, the school would change its name two more times in its first decades in Framingham, becoming "Framingham Normal School" in 1865 and "Framingham State Normal School" in 1889.
 In 1922, the school granted its first Bachelor of Science in Education degrees in conjunction with its adoption of a four-year study program.
-Ten years later all Massachusetts' normal schools were renamed state teachers colleges, with degreed teachers predominating its graduating classes; the school thus became the "State Teachers College at Framingham".
+Ten years later, all Massachusetts' normal schools were renamed state teachers colleges, with degreed teachers predominating its graduating classes; the school thus became the "State Teachers College at Framingham".
 This name, however, would last only until 1945 when it was slightly adjusted to the "Framingham State Teachers College".